Do you want to handle your boa constrictor, but you’re afraid of messing it up somehow?

 Here you may wish to gently stroke its body away from its head with the hook to see if the snake is too stressed to handle.

 If the boa slithers away or rears up when you stroke it, back away and go again another day.

-Signs of shedding include milky or blue eyes and a graying and loosening of their skin.
+Signs of shedding include blue or milky eyes and a graying and loosening of their skin.

 The boa won’t eat much or move a lot during a shed.

 Owners describe the snake as cranky and irritable.